MikeRicketts/DSMLtest/README.md

-# Housing Price Prediction Python Final Project
+# Housing Price Prediction Python Project

 ## Overview
 The purpose of this project is to develop a predictive model to estimate median house values.